AthKouloumvakos/PyThea/docs/source/application.rst

 Widgets Panel
 ~~~~~~~~~~~~~

 You can easily customize your visualization using various input widgets found on the left panel of this page.
 From sliders to radio buttons and drop-down menus, these widgets offer a range of options for visualizing your data, adjusting fitted parameters, selecting specific images, and performing image processing tasks.
-An example of the different options is shown in :numref:`app_slider_details`.
+An example of the different options is shown in :numref:`app-slider-details`.

 In the first container (panel a), you'll find options related to the coordinate system and axis representation for fitting parameters, and visualization options for the model, as well as, visualization of the fitting table and kinematics.
 Switching between coordinate systems allows you to specify model coordinates in Carrington or Stonyhurst systems, offering flexibility in your analysis.
 Changing the coordinate system of the geometrical model you can provide the longitude and latitude of the model in Carrington or Stonyhurst coordinates.
 Similarly, the axis representation provides alternative ways to input geometrical parameters for the model.
 You can also select whether to display the full mesh or just the skeleton of the geometrical model within the images.
 Additionally, the 'View Fitting Table' and 'View Kinematics Plots' options enable you to visualize the fitting table containing the geometrical parameters and kinematic plots resulting from the fittings, respectively.
 These features provide comprehensive insights into your fittings and the kinematics of the model during the analysis.